 More than anyone else, Carl Sagan taught us how to swim.
 The universe is a magnificent place all by itself.
 We don't need God or Scientology or Astrology to give our lives meaning and direction.
 "Do something worthwhile," Sagan encouraged, "and you'll feel worthwhile."
 The best way to achieve immortality is to leave a positive legacy behind.
 Mozart isn't in heaven, all his atoms have been recycled and his consciousness evaporated into nothingness, but he is immortal through his music.
 A good parent is also immortal, because of the excellent job he/she does raising a child.

 Education might be a vaccine that shields our minds from irrational beliefs, but it is no cure.
 Once a life is based upon Jesus, or any other superstition, logic and reason are rarely sufficient to displace these cherished beliefs.
 You have to put something else in its place first, and remove the crutches of religion later.
 Unfortunately my thought process undermined my religion first, before I had an alternate structure in place, which made the transition more difficult.
 But I believe I am atypical in this regard.
 Most people cannot abandon the smallest aspects of their religion until they are standing firmly on another foundation.
 This is something Sagan understood.
-Each young mind should watch Cosmos (Sagan's series), and Hawking's universe, and the NASA cable channel, and Discovery, and the Learning channel, and the History channel, before it becomes addicted to an irrational system of beliefs.
+Each young mind should watch Cosmos (Sagan's series, or the Neil deGrasse Tyson upgrade), and Hawking's universe, and the NASA cable channel, and Discovery, and the Learning channel, and the History channel, before it becomes addicted to an irrational system of beliefs.
 There is a wonderful real world out there, full of reasons to live.

 "My religion is based on the Bible because of its many prophesies that have come true."